-Situated 135 meters (401 feet) underground “Warsaw” Chamber in the Wieliczka Salt Mine has been the place of our Saturday night party for a few years.
+Situated 135 meters (401 feet) underground “Warsaw” Chamber in the Wieliczka Salt Mine has been the place of our Saturday night party since 2012.
 Also this year Dragon Swing team invites you to the beautiful underground ballroom with almost 700 m2 of wooden floor.

 Since the Wieliczka Salt Mine is over 10 kilometers from the Cracow Old Town we will be providing transportation (special Dragon Swing buses) from the area where our housing and workshops take place to the Salt Mine, as well as return.